MicrosoftLearning/mslearn-fabric.fr-fr/Instructions/Labs/06d-secure-data-warehouse.md

     (5678, 'Seat');
      GO

-    --Execute the stored procedure and select from the table and note the results you get as a member of the Workspace Admin role.
-Look for output from the stored procedure on the 'Messages' tab.
+    /*Execute the stored procedure and select from the table and note the results you get as a member of the Workspace Admin role.
+Look for output from the stored procedure on the 'Messages' tab.*/
     EXEC dbo.sp_PrintMessage;
+    GO

     SELECT * FROM dbo.Parts
      ```

 3. Ensuite, appliquez `DENY SELECT` sur la table à un utilisateur membre du rôle **Viewer d’espace de travail** et `GRANT EXECUTE` sur la procédure pour le même utilisateur.
-Remplacez `[<username>@<your_domain>.com]` par un nom d’utilisateur de votre environnement membre du rôle **Viewer d’espace de travail**.
+Remplacez `<username>@<your_domain>.com` par un nom d’utilisateur de votre environnement membre du rôle **Viewer d’espace de travail**.

      ```tsql
     DENY SELECT on dbo.Parts to [<username>@<your_domain>.com];